310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Makoto %}
-Hehe, so it's not just me, but you guys, too… We're all hyper about this.
+Heheh, so it's not just me, but you guys, too… We're all hyper about this.
 Ahh~ It’s weird to see us like this~♪

 If we end up having problems with our first-time experiences, we won't be able to properly face our all-time important event—the SS.